 Some localities have their own laws that apply to property maintenance.
 Baltimore City, for example, has an implied warranty of fitness, meaning that in any residential lease – oral or written – the landlord guarantees a property is fit for human occupancy.
 If, upon moving into a rental home, the tenant finds the home is not habitable due to rodent infestation, a lack of sanitation, or some other major defect, the tenant may – within 30 days – petition the court to declare their lease void and to order the return of deposits and fees.

 Even when tenants have failed to pay rent, landlords may not instantaneously evict them.
 Maryland requires landlords to request permission from the court before evicting tenants.
 Once notified that their landlord has requested permission to evict, a tenant can avoid eviction by paying all past due amounts, including late fees and court costs, unless the tenant has been the subject of three or more rent judgments in the previous 12 months.

 If the tenant does not pay what is owed, the court will usually enter a judgment for possession of the property on behalf of the landlord.
 The tenant has four days from the date of that judgment to pay the rent owed and if the rent owed is not paid, the landlord can petition the court to schedule the eviction with the Sheriff, through a warrant of restitution.
-The Sherriff must be present at the time of the eviction, otherwise, the landlord cannot remove the tenant from the property.
+The Sheriff must be present at the time of the eviction, otherwise, the landlord cannot remove the tenant from the property.
 An eviction may be due to weather or because of a tenant’s poor health.

 Help with Legal Issues